 Each year, officials from public education, higher education, and state agencies submit two items to GOPB: planned expenditures for their base budget and budget change requests.
 Common budget requests include costs associated with population growth, inflationary increases, and federal mandates.
 GOPB works with agencies to develop budget proposals that drive the best investment and use of Utah's resources.

 After analyzing anticipated revenues, base budgets, and new budget requests, GOPB assists the governor in preparing final budget recommendations.
-The governor’s budget recommendations are summarized in the Governor’s Budget Recommendation Book.
-The governor delivers his budget message and transmits his budget recommendations to the legislature through the legislature’s staff budget office, the Office of the Legislative Fiscal Analyst (LFA).
+The governor’s budget recommendations are summarized in the governor’s budget recommendation book and online content.
+The governor delivers his budget message and transmits his budget recommendations to the legislature through the legislature’s staff budget office, LFA.

 BUDGET APPROVAL AND ADOPTION